 Importing the template with another Theme Style Kit

 If you want to use another Style Kit on the template, you simply need to choose it from the dropdown.
 The dropdown lists all the available style kits that are included in your installation, including (of course) your own custom Style Kits.

 💡 Note: In order for the additional Style Kits to be available in the dropdown, you need to already have them imported.
 See how to import Theme Style Kits.

 If you select any of those Style Kits and hit next, the template will be imported with the styles of the Style Kit you selected.

 If you are already working with a Style Kit, and you import any of our templates, you will most probably want the styling to be consistent with the styles you are already working with.

 - In your website, you are working with a global style kit (Style Kit A) that sets Poppins font for body and headings and defines a red button color.

 - Now, let's assume that you want to import a template from the Style Kits template collection.
-Most probably, the template is using styles from it's own Style Kit (Style Kit B): Source Sans for body and text and a blue button color.
+Most probably, the template is using styles from its own Style Kit (Style Kit B): Source Sans for body and text and blue button color.